datalayer/jupyter-rtc-test/README.md

 # Jupyter RTC Test

-> Δ Stress tests for 🪐 Jupyter 🔌 Real Time Collaboration (RTC).
+> 📣 Stress tests for 🪐 Jupyter 🔌 Real Time Collaboration (RTC).

-The goal of this repository is to stress test the Real Time Collaboration (RTC) feature of JupyterLab and Jupyter Server and is a needed requirement [to avoid users having issues when they enable RTC](./docs/why.md).
+The goal of this repository is to stress test the Real Time Collaboration (RTC) feature of JupyterLab and Jupyter Server and is a needed requirement to avoid [users having issues when they enable RTC](./docs/why.md).

 You can run the stress tests from the CLI (Command Line Interface) or from a UI (User Interface).